14 August, 2019 / IN Wealth management / by Kurt Purkiss

 The best financial planner will usually cost more.
 It takes effort to acquire qualifications and experience.
 You may like to consider seeking an adviser who has an agreed fixed-fee model; where you pay for the amount of agreed services that your adviser provides, rather than paying a percentage on the amount of money you have to invest.
 One of the advantages of ongoing financial planning is that you can begin to measure the quality and cost of financial advice against the outcomes.

 5. Go Local

 It’s easy to conduct business via the internet these days.
-But it’s easier to trust someone if you’ve met them in person, know where they work, and know that they’re part of your broader community.
+But it’s easier to trust someone if you’ve met them in person.
+Knowing where they work, and knowing that they’re part of your broader community.
 If you live in the Hunter or Newcastle, you don’t want to be dealing with someone in Sydney or Melbourne over the internet.

 6. The Long Game

 Having a long-term financial planning relationship has been shown to help people’s well-being and sense of security.
 Recent research by the Queensland University of Technology has found that financial advice has positive effects on clients’ financial and general well-being.